The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Looijenga's semitoric compactifications

-\end{definition} \begin{definition}[{\cite[Definition 6.1]{looijenga}}] An \emph{admissible decomposition} of $C(\mathcal{D})$ is a $\Gamma$-invariant locally rational decomposition of $C_{I,+}$ for all $\mathbb{Q}$-isotropic lines $I$ such that, for all $\mathbb{Q}$-isotropic planes $J$, the support space of $C_{J,+}\subset(I^\perp/I)(\mathbb{R})$ (see \cite[Lemma-Definition 4.5]{looijenga}) is independent of $I$ when we regard that support space as a subspace of $J^\perp$ containing $J$. \end{definition} We are ready to define our choice of admissible decomposition of $C(\mathcal{D})$. \begin{definition} For any $\mathbb{Q}$-isotropic line $I$, consider the decomposition of $C_{I,+}$ induced by the mirrors of the reflections with respect to the vectors of square $-1$ in the hyperbolic lattice $(I^\perp/I)(\mathbb{Z})$ (we call these vectors $(-1)$-vectors).
+An \emph{admissible decomposition} of $C(\mathcal{D})$ is a $\Gamma$-invariant locally rational decomposition of $C_{I,+}$ for all $\mathbb{Q}$-isotropic lines $I$, satisfying a certain compatibility condition (see \cite[Definition 6.1]{Loo03}).
+Such an admissible decomposition provides a compactification of $\mathcal{D}/\Gamma$: for example, the Baily--Borel compactification $\overline{\mathcal{D}/\Gamma}^*$ can be thought of as the semitoric compactification associated to the trivial admissible decomposition of $C(\mathcal{D})$ (see \cite[Example 6.2]{Loo03}).
+We consider the following admissible decomposition of $C(\mathcal{D})$.

+\begin{definition} For any $\mathbb{Q}$-isotropic line $I$, consider the decomposition of $C_{I,+}$ induced by the mirrors of the reflections with respect to the vectors of square $-1$ in the hyperbolic lattice $(I^\perp/I)(\mathbb{Z})$ (these vectors are called $(-1)$-vectors).
 Let $\Sigma$ be the decomposition of $C(\mathcal{D})$ induced by these mirrors.
-This is an admissible decomposition of $C(\mathcal{D})$, as we show in Corollary~\ref{sigmaisadmissible} after the considerations in Section~\ref{accuratestudyofthedecomposition}. \end{definition}
+It can be shown that this provides an admissible decomposition of $C(\mathcal{D})$ (see \cite[Corollary~8.65]{Sch17}). \end{definition}